Title: Adjunct Instructor, Low Brass

 Building: FAC 1215 (Center for the Musical Arts)

-- Doctor of Musical Arts (in progress), University of North Texas
+- Candidate for DMA, University of North Texas

 - Master of Science, Music Education, University of Illinois at Champaign-Urbana